ganguli-lab/Synaptic-Flow/README.md

 All data used to generate the figures in our paper can be found in the `Results/data` folder.
 Run the notebook `figures.ipynb` to generate the figures.

+#### Error
+Due to an error in multishop.py (which has since been fixed), IMP did not reset the parameters to their original values between iterations.
+All benchmarks in the paper are not affected as they are run in singleshot.py.

 ## Citation
 If you use this code for your research, please cite our paper, ["Pruning neural networks without any data by iteratively conserving synaptic flow"](https://arxiv.org/abs/2006.05467).